Estate Planning Blog

 A Living Trust and Death Probate

 A Living Trust is an excellent way to avoid the probate process, whether you’re still alive or have passed away.
-In a Living Trust you’ll transfer the title for all of your assets out of your name and into the name of the Trust.
-This is done by changing the name on the deeds to …
+In a Living Trust you’ll transfer the title for all …

 Read More